jeffqchen/10DIN2VGA/README.md

 ### Solder 3.5mm Audio Jack

-Insert the 3.5mm audio jack into the main PCB fromo the "Outside".
+Insert the 3.5mm audio jack into the main PCB from the "Outside".

 Make sure it's flush to the PCB, then solder in two pins with a small amount of solder.